Automated tests

 **Unexpected question or result**

 If Rainbird returns a question or a result that wasn’t expected, then a test will fail.
-It’s worth noting that questions are expected in the order defined in the test and the it will fail if this is not the case.
+It’s worth noting that questions are expected in the order defined in the test and it will fail if this is not the case.

 If an unexpected result is received, the evidence tree can be accessed to view the chain of reasoning and validate if the result is correct or why it has produced an unexpected result.